gboehl/emcwrap/README.rst

     # define distribution
     m = 2
     cov_scale = 0.05
-    weight = 0.33
+    weight = (0.33, .1)
     ndim = 35
+    initvar = np.sqrt(2)

     log_prob = create_test_func(ndim, weight, m, cov_scale)

-``log_prob`` will now return the log-PDF of a 35-dimensional bimodal Gaussian mixture.
+``log_prob`` will now return the log-PDF of a 35-dimensional Gaussian mixture with three separate modes.
 Next, define the initial ensemble.
 In a Bayesian setup, a good initial ensemble would be a sample from the prior distribution.
 Here, we will go for a sample from a rather flat Gaussian distribution.

 .. code-block:: python